Respite Care Centre for Children with HIV/AIDS, TB & Chronic Disease

-Clemens Cares for Kids is a new and exciting project providing short term respite care for children suffering from HIV/AIDS, TB and other chronic disease.
+The Respite Care Centre for Children, otherwise known as Clemens Cares for Kids, is a new and exciting project providing short term respite care for children suffering from HIV/AIDS, TB and other chronic disease.
 Forming the children’s wing of the well established Respite Care Centre, this project targets those children most in need of respite care and a safe, secure place to stay as they make the first steps towards a healthier future.

 Based in the newly renovated Clemens House and neighbouring Clemens Kitchen (being the original buildings of the Baphumelele project in Dabula Street), the Centre has 12 patient beds made up of junior beds and cots for infants.
 A nurse’s station and small office area enables the head nurse to monitor the children’s progress.
 Upstairs a family and small play area means that visiting parents can spend time with their children or to stay overnight if needs be.